Why You Need More Customer Personas

 Employee > Manager > Buyer: Many people are involved in buying products or services of any substantial value.
 Who is the persona that’s most important to you?
 If you’re talking directly to an employee, also think about the questions the manager will ask, as well as how to sway the final decision maker.
 Think about each customer persona as commingled and not standing alone.

 Doctor, patient and family: Very often, when people are making critical decisions about their healthcare, they don’t make them alone.
 In fact, they typically consult friends, relatives and other doctors about how to move ahead with treatment.

-If you think you have more than 1 decision maker, then you need to create personas that commingle.
-This means mapping your customers’ journeys in tandem with their co-decision makers.
+If you think you have more than 1 decision maker, then you need to create customer personas that commingle.
+This means mapping your customer personas’ journeys in tandem with their co-decision makers.

 OH MY GOD, Ahava.
 You’re giving us something else to do?
 STOP.